georgit1/georgit1/README.md

 ***

-A random quote that might you inspire:
+A random quote that might inspire you:

 <p align="center">
   <a href="https://github.com/piyushsuthar/github-readme-quotes">